 - 1. Go to the Proxied Web Services page (Registry > Web Proxies > Proxied Web Services). - 2.
 Find the Proxied Web Service you want to associate with an XSL Transformation.
-Select its wrench icon (🔧). - 3.
-In the Proxy Service Editor page, select the stylesheet(s) you want to apply to the proxied web service.
+Select its wrench icon (💞).

 4. Select the [Save] button to apply the changes.
 The selected XSL transformations will be available as options when a widget is created for the proxied web service.